START DRIVING DECISIONS WITH MACHINE DATA.

 The 5S approach emphasizes the organization of your work area.
 This strategy involves SORTING - eliminating that which is not needed.
 Once that’s done, the remaining items are SET IN ORDER.
 Then, you create a work area that SHINES.
 After that, you STANDARDIZE - writing standards for each of the above elements of the process.
 Finally, you SUSTAIN the strategy by regularly applying the standards.

-The 5S approach eliminates waste resulting from a poorly organized work area.
+The 5S approach eliminates waste resulting from a poorly organized work area, fulfilling a key requirement for any lean manufacturing system.

 The 5S Lean Manufacturing Technique